-- was published, Genelle received an unexpected visit at her Long Island home from Tom O’Brien.
-The retired New York City fireman had flowers for her – and an unbelievable story to tell.
+On August 6, 2011, four days after Angel in the Rubble was published, Genelle Guzman-McMillan received an unexpected visit at her Long Island home from Tom O’Brien.
+He had a bouquet of flowers and an incredible story to tell.

-Yes, Paul Somin is that Paul―the “Angel in the Rubble” who found Genelle.
+Yes, Paul Somin is that Paul―the “angel in the rubble” who found Genelle.

-The meeting with O’Brien had such a profound effect on Genelle that it took her two days before she called me and told me about it.
-The day after she did, on Aug.
-9, I was in my kitchen telling my wife the story when our phone rang.
-The caller ID said Brooklyn, NY.
-I told my wife, who said exactly what I was thinking: “You better answer it.”
+The meeting with Tom had such a profound effect on Genelle that it took her two days before she called me to tell me about it.
+The day after she did, on August 9, I was in my kitchen telling the story to my wife, Deb, when our phone rang.
+The caller ID said “Brooklyn, NY.”
+Deb and I stared at each other, no doubt thinking the same thing.
+“You’d better answer it,” she said.

 “Hello?”
 I said hesitantly.